 Although I am happy with my frugality so far – I think it would be a little dumb to just put all of my eggs in one basket, sit back and relax and depart with every penny I’ve managed to put after paying off my massive debt.
 The main reason I haven’t been happy with saving alone is because saving is inaction.
 Sure, it takes discipline and I should be happy that I can now flex them willpower muscles with pride but I just don’t like the thought of relying on savings alone.

-In reality I am starting a whole new life for myself this year and even if I save the maximum of my monthly budget and leave it until the very latest of time to up sticks; my calculator tells me I’ll leave with around £8000. (edit: I actually left with only £1000 pahaha) That’s before the plane tickets, visas, injections and expensive supply of moisturisers for my sensitive skin 😛 etc so to be blunt – I want more!
+In reality I am starting a whole new life for myself this year and even if I save the maximum of my monthly budget and leave it until the very latest of time to up sticks; my calculator tells me I’ll leave with around £8000. (edit: I actually left with only £1000 pahaha) That’s before the plane tickets, visas, injections and expensive supply of moisturisers for my oh-so sensitive skin haha! etc so to be blunt – I want more!
 Am I alone in this trail of thought?
 I highly doubt it.

 Seeing so I’m a very recent advocate of the “if you don’t like something-stop whining and do something about it” club, I have been brain-storming and carrying out other options for the last few months.
 So let’s just assume you’ve done all you can to save up for your journey and like myself – you want to add considerably to your budget.